 - Ensure that object/component interfaces clearly express their intent

-Certain approaches to designing the system, such as Domain-Driven Design , usage of design patterns , and applying metaphor , simplify both the design and the communication between the teams.
-This “social” aspect of design simplicity is critical as it enables collective code ownership, which in turn fosters feature—rather than component—orientation .
-The dominant theme in evolving maintainable and extensible solutions is to consider the system as a set of collaborating entities.
-This prevents typical design flaws such as concentrating too much logic at the database layer, or creating a thick UI, or ending up with large and unmanageable classes.
+Domain-driven design , design patterns , and applying a system metaphor , simplify both the design and the communication between the teams.
+This social aspect of design simplicity is critical, as it enables collective code ownership, which in turn fosters feature—rather than component—orientation .
+The dominant approach to evolving maintainable and extendable solutions is to consider the system as a set of collaborating entities.
+This prevents typical design flaws such as concentrating too much logic at the database layer, creating a thick user interface (UI), or ending up with large and unmanageable code classes.
 Simplicity requires design skill and knowledge.
 Communities of Practice help develop and spread these best practices.

 #4 – When in Doubt, Code or Model It Out.

 Coming to agreement on good design decisions can be difficult.
-There are legitimate differences of opinion about which course of action is best.
+There are legitimate differences of opinion about which solution is best.
 Often there is no one right answer.
-And while Agile Teams and programs don’t mind refactoring, they surely want to avoid unnecessary refactoring.
+And while Agile teams and programs don’t mind refactoring, they surely want to avoid unnecessary rework.

 In order to decide, Agile teams can typically just code it out, using Technical or Functional Spikes and even rapid prototyping.
-Iterations are short and spikes are small; the result is fast feedback with objective evidence, which can then be subject to A/B testing by the teams, designers, and architects—or even the users.
+Iterations are short, and spikes are small; the result is fast feedback with objective evidence, which can then be subject to A/B testing by the teams, designers, and architects—or even end-users.